Penn State vs. Arkansas Outback Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

-- Arkansas and its opponents have combined to score more than 46.5 points in nine of 13 games this season.
+- Arkansas has combined with its opponents to score more than 46.5 points in nine of 13 games this season.

-- The two teams combine to score 57.8 points per game, 11.3 more than the total in this contest.
+- The two teams combine to average 57.8 points per game, 11.3 more than the over/under in this contest.

-- This contest's over/under is 5.7 points more than the 40.8 these two squads combine to surrender per game this season.
+- The 40.8 combined points per game that these two squads have allowed this season are 5.7 fewer than the 46.5 total in this contest.

-- The average total in Nittany Lions games this season is 51.5, five points above Saturday's over/under of 46.5.
+- Nittany Lions games this season feature an average total of 51.5 points, a number five points higher than Saturday's over/under.

 - In 2021, games involving the Razorbacks have averaged a total of 55.3 points, 8.8 more than the set over/under in this contest.